LAR/lincolnbeet_dataset/README.md

 # lincolnbeet_dataset
-The lincolnbeet dataset is an object detection dataset introduced in the paper:
+The lincolnbeet dataset is an object detection dataset designed to encourage research in the identification of items in environments with high levels of occlusion, and in the development of better approaches to evaluate object detection models in practical scenarios.
+This dataset was introduced in the paper:

 ***"Self-supervised Representation Learning for Reliable Robotic Monitoring of Fruit Anomalies"***.
 Adrian Salazar-Gomez, Madeleine Darbyshire, Junfeng Gao, Elizabeth I Sklar, and Simon Parsons.

 You can find the paper on [[arXiv]](https://arxiv.org/abs/2109.11048).
 Currently, this work has been submitted to the IEEE for possible publication and the copyright may be transferred without notice, after which this version may no longer be accessible.

+# Download link and dataset reference
 The dataset contains 4402 images that contain weed plants and sugar beets which are located with object detection labels.
-Thelabels included in the dataset are in COCOjson, XML, and darknets formats.
+The labels included in the dataset are in COCOjson, XML, and darknets formats.
 To download the dataset, please click on the following link.

 https://www.dropbox.com/s/0rq7cc8t6rja632/all_fields_lincolnbeet.zip?dl=0